OpenSpace/openspace.github.io/docs/users/navigation/joysticks.md

 The LB and RB buttons switch the roll mode to local or global respectively.
 The difference between these two is that the local roll mode rolls the camera around the center of the screen, while the global roll mode rolls the camera around the current focus.

 ## PS4 Controller
+The navigation using an Xbox or PS4 controller are very similar, the only difference is the layout of the controllers.
+Otherwise the functionality is the same.
 The image below shows a map over the buttons and joysticks on a PS4 controller.

 <img src="images/ps4.png" style="text-align:center; width:70%;"/>